daphne1000000/modern_c/0_encounter/README.md

 debugging bad.c was pretty fun... wasn't hard at all but it was fun to go through the compiler's errors one by one until it was all fixed :)
 The main difference though, between bad and getting-started is how they assign values to the indexes of the array.
 Bad just assigns them in order, leaving the last element empty, whereas getting-started assigns each index manually.

+Another major difference between C++ and C is that C doesn't have pass by reference; instead, it has another mechanism to pass the control of a variable to another function: by taking addresses and transmitting pointers.
+We will see this mechanism much later.